armaanansari6962-design/MyProjects/README.md

 # MyProjects
-This repositoty show how much i practice
+This repositorie show how much i practice